region-ersa/si_notebooks/README.md

 # Special Issue: The Potential of Notebooks for Scientific Publication: Reproducibility, and Dissemination

+This repository contains links to articles' pdf and computational notebooks to reproduce all the articles published in our special issue.
+All computational notebooks were replicable at the time of publication but they may be affected by updates to software packages, libraries, dependencies or hardware.
+If you experience issues trying to replicate an article, we encourage you to contact authors directly.

-Francisco Rowe, Gunther Maier, Daniel Arribas-Bel and Sergio J. Rey
+[Francisco Rowe](https://twitter.com/Fcorowe), Gunther Maier, Daniel Arribas-Bel and Sergio J. Rey

 ## Table of Contents